 Redefining medium format, the GFX 100S is an innovative mirrorless digital camera featuring the world’s highest 102MP large format sensor, along with improved autofocus, impressive 4K capability, and 5-axis in-body stabilization that can reduce shake by 6 stops.
 It also comes with a three-direction tilt touchscreen and a dust & weather-resistant magnesium alloy body which allows it to work in temperatures as low as -10°C. Long story short, achieving superior image quality while hand-holding a camera has never been easier.

 Panasonic Lumix S5

-The Lumix S5 might be Panasonic’s smallest and lightest full-frame mirrorless camera to date, but it packs a punch.
+The Lumix S5 might be Panasonic’s smallest and lightest full-frame mirrorless camera, but it packs a punch.
 With five-axis in-body stabilization, a flip-out touch display, and 10-bit 4K recording at up to 60 fps, this is the best video-centric camera in its price range.
 Add V-Log support, time-lapses, anamorphic 4K compatibility, and 3.5mm jacks for both microphone and headphones, and you have a compelling vlogging tool.

-Though not primarily a still photography camera, the S5 features an updated autofocus system, and new creative photo modes, delivering great images with realistic colors and natural skin tones even in low-light situations.
+Though not primarily a still photography camera, the S5 features an updated autofocus system, and new creative photo modes, delivering incredible images with realistic colors and natural skin tones even in low-light situations.
 Couple that with a lightweight, ergonomic design, and this full-frame mirrorless hybrid becomes a great travel/everyday camera.

 Canon EOS R6